A Guide to the Compact 65 Aluminum Keyboard

 2. Charging indicator illuminates during charging

-3. Continue using the keyboard while it charges (supported in wired mode)
+3. Continue using the keyboard in wired mode while charging

 4. Indicator changes when fully charged